butterbot6283/Discord-MPC-Rich-Presence/README.md

 ## Idle / Stopped

-Shows an idle state with the default MPC-HC image.
+Shows an idle state with the default MPC-HC/BE/QT image.

 ---